sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 the resource usage is less than threshold and non-zero means we should send an alert since current usage is larger than threshold.

-The second part in this feature is docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
-Restarting the entire container ensures that configuration is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.

 # 2 Functionality